 To make the vegan ranch dressing, you will need some vegan mayonnaise, tofu, non-dairy milk, lemon juice, garlic powder but optional, apple cider vinegar, chives, and dried parsley.
 There is no dressing without these first four ingredients, which give creaminess, acidity, savory tastes, and a bit of spice to the dressing.

-I use fresh herbs like parsley, dill, and chives for an additional acidic taste.
+I use fresh herbs like parsley, dill (what is dill used for), and chives for an additional acidic taste.
 However, you may exclude the parsley if you don’t like it, but it enhances the flavor of the dressing.
 Anyway, with or without the parsley, it will still taste amazing.

 Vegan mayonnaise and dairy-free milk may easily be substituted for the classic ranch dressing recipe.
 However, other plant-based milk, such as soy or almond, can also be used.
 If you don’t have any non-dairy milk on hand, you can use buttermilk instead.